nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes owner to vincent
+Changes owner of group in symbolic link